atharvv04/Black-Scholes-Options-Pricer/README.md

 2. **Deploy to Streamlit Cloud**:
    - Go to [Streamlit Cloud](https://share.streamlit.io/)
-   - Connect your GitHub repository
+   - Connect the GitHub repository
    - Set the main file to: `streamlit_app.py`
-   - Deploy!
+   - Deploy

-3. **Your app will be live at**: `https://your-app-name.streamlit.app`
+3. **The app will be live at**: `https://your-app-name.streamlit.app`

 ## Usage